ComputationalEvolutionaryMorphometry/hyperiax/README.md

 Contributions, issues and feature requests are all welcome!
 Please refer to the [contributing guidelines](./CONTRIBUTION.md) before you want to contribute to the project.

 ## Contact
-If you have questions, please contact:
+If you experience problems or have technical questions, please open an issue.
+For questions related to the Hyperiax project or CCEM, please contact [Stefan Sommer](mailto:sommer@di.ku.dk).